OpenTechStrategies/torque-sites/100Change2020/etl/README.md

-  Start from the [torque-refresh](torque-refresh) script and see how it drives first [compose-csvs](compose-csvs), which performs some one-time transformations to specific CSVa file from the MacArthur Foundation, as well as joining them with some supplemental data, and then uploads the final CSV to a running torque server.
+  Start from the [torque-refresh](torque-refresh) script and see how it drives first [compose-csvs](compose-csvs), which performs some one-time transformations to a specific CSV file from the MacArthur Foundation, as well as joining them with some supplemental data, and then uploads the final CSV to a running torque server.
 After which is creates proposal pages using